tidwall/Safe/README.md

 [carthage-installation]: https://github.com/Carthage/Carthage#adding-frameworks-to-an-application

-The `import Safe` directive is required in order to access SwiftWebSocket features.
+The `import Safe` directive is required in order to access Safe features.

 ### [CocoaPods]